munirfarzeen/starter-hugo-academic/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title:  Publications
-subtitle: ''
+subtitle: 'Journal Publications '

 content:
   # Filter on criteria